Mental Health Intake Form — Free Healthcare Template - Poper

 Mental Health Intake Form

-A confidential new-client intake for therapists and counselors with symptom checklist, safety screening, and HIPAA-ready consent.
+A confidential new-client intake for therapists and counselors with symptom checklist, safety screening, consent, and digital signature.

 Use This Template